BLUF

 What actually happened to range

 The bigger drain isn't actually the battery losing capacity in the cold.
 It's the heat pump pulling continuous power to keep the cabin livable.
-On particularly cold legs — Kansas in December cold, not California cold — I was burning somewhere around 1.5–2 kWh extra per hour just on HVAC.
+On the long, cold stretches through the Midwest and the mountain states, I was burning somewhere around 1.5–2 kWh extra per hour just on HVAC.
 Seat heaters instead of cabin heat helps.
 Steering wheel heater.
 Anything that heats you instead of the air.

 Supercharger infrastructure